How to Change Password in Windows Server 2016 (4 Methods)

 To use the command, change <UserName> to the AD username for you the user you wish to change the password.

-Also, replace “CC@ssw0rd” and “PWert@A23f” with the old and new password respectively.
+Also, replace “CC@ssw0rd” and “PWert@A23f” with the old and new passwords respectively.

 Conclusion

-I hope you found this Windows server guide helpful.
-If you found this guide helpful, kindly spare two minutes to share your experience with our community at [discourse_topic_url].
+If you found this guide helpful, kindly spare two minutes to share your experience by responding to the “Was this page helpful?” question below.

 For more Windows Server guides visit our Windows Server How To page.